kauri-io/Content/IPFS 101/Installing.md

 Daemon allows you to interact with the IPFS network through localhost on your browser.
 Switch back to your other terminal; We're going to take a look at our peers.

-Note: If you ever get an error message saying "API not found" while using IPFS, run the daemon command and continue where you left off. **To ensure that IPFS runs correctly it is suggested to run the daemon command every time you use IPFS; even locally.**
+Note: If you ever get an error message saying "API not found", run the daemon command and continue where you left off. **To ensure that IPFS runs correctly it is suggested to run the daemon command every time you use IPFS; even locally.**

 `$ ipfs swarm peers`

 You will see a bunch of addresses flash across your terminal.
-What we just did was open the swarm component that allows us to listen and maintain connections with other peers on the network.
+What we did was open the swarm component that allows us to listen and maintain connections with other peers on the network.
 The **peers** command allows us to see every peer that has an open connection.

-We've successfully connected to the IPFS network and from here we can get content from other nodes if we know the content hash.
+We've successfully connected to the IPFS network and from here we can get content from other nodes if we know the hash of the content.

 If we know the hash of a file and want to save it on our computer we can do the following: